kensanata/just-halberds/Knives.md

 grows in the ruin of Hawk Rock, rumoured to be home to a “wild man”, a forest creature that doesn’t speak and hates all humans.

-All of these ideas show that some random tables for quick name generation are in order because names are important.
+All of these ideas show that random tables for quick name generation are necessary because names are important.
 They allow everybody at the table to write down a name and add more information.
 This is how the imaginary world gets fixed in our imagination.

-### Secret societies

-Secret societies consist of three parts: a pompous prefix, the kind of organisation, the word “of” and some sort of political goal or aspiration.

-Pompous prefixes: Most Agreeable, Almighty, Great, Formidable, Invisible, Ever Present.

-Kinds of organisations: Association, Brothers and Sisters, Bund, Cooperative, Fellows, Fellowship, Friends, Soulmates.

-Goals: Daredevils, Everlasting Peace, Health and Longevity, Joy and Happiness, Revenge, a Glorious Future, the Imperial Restoration, the Rebellion, the Resurrection of the Emperess, the Resurrection of the Emperor.

-Examples: The Most Agreeable Association of Everlasting Peace, The Formidable Friends of the Imperial Restoration.
-The Ever Present Cooperative of a Glorious Future.

-### Short names

-Women: Ada, Anna, Berta, Chloe, Dora, Elsa, Frieda, Gisela, Hilde, Inge, Ulrike.

-Men: Ardo, Dodo, Else, Etzel, Gregor, Gundobad, Gyso, Hagen, Iring, Otto, Siggo.

-### Long names

-Long names consist of a prefix and a suffix.
-You can generate a name for a man and append either -a or -e to turn it into a name for a woman.
-Examples: Gerfrieda, Osrate, Sigisinde.

-Prefixes: Adal-, Albe-, Amal-, Bald-, Bert-, Bote-, Brun-, Charde-, Chari-, Charle-, Childe-, Chilpe-, Chlodo-, Chrodo-, Clot-, Crot-, Dago-, Dank-, Ecke-, Gel-, Ger-, Ger-, Gib-, Gisel-, Gote-, Gunde-, Gunt-, Hade-, Hel-, Her-, Hilde-, Horn-, Hu-, Ingo-, Krim-, Lude-, Man-, Mero-, Nant-, Nor-, Ort-, Os-, Pil-, Ram-, Rich-, Rit-, Ro-, Rudi-, Rum-, Schili-, Schru-, Sieg-, Sigi-, Sind-, Theude-, Tris-, Ul-, Vorti-, Vulde-, Wal-, Walt-, Werb-, Wich-, Wisi-, Wite-, Wolf-.

-Suffixes for women: -berga, -burg, -fled, -gard, -gund, -hild, -lind, -trud.
-Examples: Adalberga, Waltburg, Gerfled, Rogund, Sindgard, Wolftrud.

-Suffixes for men: -ald, -bart, -bert, -boge, -bung, -brand, -chart, -dung, -fried, -ger, -gang, -gast, -grim, -hard, -her, -land, -lieb, -lung, -man, -mer, -mund, -mung, -nold, -not, -old, -rat, -ric, -sind, -tan, -tram, -wart, -wech, -win.
-Examples: Dagobart, Manhard, Tristram.

-### Village names

-Use a name of a person or an animal and a village suffix to name villages.

-Suffixes for villages: -ach, -berg, -burg, -en, -gau, -ingen, -lingen.
-Examples: Hornach, Normungen, Ritliebingen, Ulrichen, Eelgau, Lioningen, Ravensburg.

 ### Starting the first session